HPC-certification-forum/www/data/processes.md

 HPCCF members can then vote using thumbs up on the candidate(s) they like.
 The members are encouraged to vote based on past contributions made by a nominee and the potential they see by appointing the member to chair the respective activity in the initiative.

-Members can send any concern regarding a nominee privately to the board (either by Slack or by Email).
+Members can send any concern regarding a nominee privately to the board (either by Matrix or by Email).
 By providing good reasons that a candidate is not suitable, the steering board can exclude a candidate from the nominee list.
 Before doing so, the steering board will contact the nominee and assess the situation.